-The NIH funds epigenetics research through Common Fund Epigenomics program, which actively provides support for research, worldwide.
-Rising need to understand epigenetic modifications at the molecular level and development of therapeutic solutions is anticipated to motivate these organizations to fund R&D programs.
+The NIH funds epigenetics research through the Common Fund Epigenomics program, which actively provides support for research, worldwide.
+The rising need to understand epigenetic modifications at the molecular level and the development of therapeutic solutions are anticipated to motivate these organizations to fund R&D programs.
 In addition, endeavors such as the Epidemiology and Genomics Research Program (EGRP) in the NCI's Division of Cancer grants research initiatives owing to novel epigenetic research that serves as a driving force for market growth.

 The International Human Epigenome Consortium (IHEC), built by the NIH is also involved in the development of data generation and analysis, which can be made useful for epigenomic researchers.
 Majorly, epigenetics research is focused on the identification of treatment options for various types of tumors.

 Reagents dominated the product segment of the epigenetics drugs and diagnostic technologies market in 2017.
 Histone and DNA modifiers are the major types of reagents.
 Epigenetic reagents are segmented into antibodies, PCR reagents, histones, primers, electrophoresis reagents, nucleic acid analysis reagents, buffers, and others.